 Explaining the science behind energy healing, and proving it works through research, will gradually enable EFT and other energy psychology techniques to be more widely accepted.
 As this happens EFT will reach a bigger volume of clients, practitioners, and those in the healing field.
 The bottom line is that solid research will help more people to heal.

 Here are just some excellent results that have recently emerged and more will follow…..

 Dr David Feinstein was a member of the Dept of Psychiatry at John Hopkins; he investigated many varied therapy approaches and found none consistently brought lasting therapeutic change.
 After being exposed to EFT for many years and dismissing its claims, he finally decided to undertake a study himself.
 Dr Feinstein’s reports on the scientific evidence behind EFT, including randomised controlled trials eventually convinced him of the power and effectiveness of EFT and is now a great proponent of EFT.
-Read this scholarly review of the evidence bearing upon the effectiveness of Energy Psychology through February 2012, published in Review of General Psychology (a flagship journal of the American Psychological Association)
+Download and read Acupoint_Stimulation_Research_Review bearing upon the effectiveness of Energy Psychology through February 2012, published in Review of General Psychology (a flagship journal of the American Psychological Association)

 Also, highly respected medical professionals specialising in trauma, like Dr Robert Scaer (‘Body Bears the Burden,’ ‘Trauma Spectrum’ and www.traumasoma.com), and people researching and theorising about psychological recovery from trauma like Dr Stephen Porges (‘Poly Vagal Nerve Theory’) and Peter Levine ‘Waking the Tiger’, all recommend acupressure point stimulation to relieve psychological stress.
 Even Dr Gordon Turnbull (‘Trauma’), who has worked with special forces and countless other military personnel, talks about EFT as a promising field of treatment.”